NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Bounce Test

 In the case of Loom & Leaf, this mattress has very low levels of bounce.
-In our performance tests, the ball sank to a maximum depth of 5.89″ before rebounding upwards.
+In our performance tests, the ball sank to a maximum depth of 5.89″ before rebounding upwards, giving the mattress a total bounce of 4.72″.

 Max.
 Depth